themedef/go-hermes/STORE.md

 7. **Configure Logging Appropriately**
    Adjust `LogBufferSize` and log levels according to your application's performance and visibility requirements.
 Monitor log throughput and adjust if necessary.

----

-This updated English documentation now includes all the new methods and provides an updated error reference, while preserving the original content.
-If you have further questions or need clarifications on any of the sections, please let me know!